OLED1/chia-manager/README.md

 This is the dev branch of the **Chia® Manager Web-GUI**.
 This branch is primary made for **developers**.
 So if you want to decide to install this branch be always afraid of **untested content** and **bugs**.

 This project is made for **Chia® Farmer** .
-Please visit https://www.chia.net/ get more information about Chia®.
+Please visit https://www.chia.net/ to get more information about Chia®.
 The main goal is to make monitoring and managing the Chia® Infrastructure and the needed nodes more **efficient and easy**.

 ### Why should i use it?
 This project should make it more easy to use, manage and monitor your Chia® Nodes and to be sure every node makes his work and you are good to go.

-Some of the upcoming feature like autoplotting via Madmax plotter will excite you.
+Some of the upcoming feature like autoplotting via [Madmax](https://github.com/madMAx43v3r/chia-plotter) plotter will excite you.

 Furthermore this project (will) offer(s) nearly everything like the Chia® electron gui.
 Read more in the following sections.